timothy1191xa/project-epsilon-1/README.md

  - Verbose `make verbose` : Tests the functions in code/utils folder via nosetests option

  - Report `make report` : Creates final_report.pdf under paper/

+ - All Analysis `make all-analysis` : Executes all analysis and creates relevant img files under fig/ folder
+ 	 - NOTICE : `make multi-comparison` will run about for 1 hour because it has to generate all the betav values for each single voxel for each subject over time-course

+	 - If you want to perform each analysis, please be aware of the following dependencies:
+	   - noise-pca (prerequisites: convolution)
+	   - noise-pca_filtered (prerequisites: convolution, download_all)

+ - Each of analysis :
+   - `make eda`
+   - `make linear`
+   - `make logistic`
+   - `make convolution-high`
+   - `make convolution-normal`
+   - `make t-test`
+   - `make glm`
+   - `make correlation`
+   - `make noise-pca`
+   - `make multi-comparison`

 ## Contributors
 Min Gu Jo ([`mingujo`](https://github.com/mingujo))\\